 Your client requested a 3-way mirror cabinet, did you leave enough room so they can see themselves in it?
 12” of clearance in front of a mirror is not enough.

 3. Overdesigning – 10lbs in a 5lb bag – a list of client must-have options that might fit into the space, but look so cluttered the overall organizational effect is ruined.

 Lesson learned: Don’t be a client pushover!
 You’re the expert, and they’re paying for your valuable advice.
 Take time to step back from the design process to review design details, maybe even having a trusted designer friend lend a second set of eyes if possible.
 Guiding clients in prioritizing their wish list from day one is essential.

-Hardware – underutilizing the different options provided by the numerous hardware vendors to create a fully realized design.
-The opposite of the previous mistake, in this case “under-design”.
+4. Hardware – underutilizing the different options provided by the numerous hardware vendors to create a fully realized design.
+The opposite of mistake # 3, in this case “under-design”.

 Lesson learned: Pay close attention to existing molding in the room.
 The client loves the design but wants to take it up to the ceiling.
 Their ceiling already has crown molding.
 How is what you are designing going to mesh into the existing crown with a different profile and not look out of place?
 The same applies for base molding.

 While this is not a complete list, it’s a solid collection of missteps that have been relayed to me with much hesitation as the pain of the error has faded over time.
 I’m sure there are some that are too awful to bring up but, an error made is also a lesson learned and not easily forgotten.
 Onward and upward!